By ITIL® from Experience©

 - We need a strategy and roadmap to implement a CMDB

-- When is a good time to create a RACI Matrix for it to be most useful
+- When to use a RACI Matrix

 From Around the Web: